Tactical Problem Resolution = Money in the Bank

 Tactics are underrated.
 Problem solving is taken for granted.
 Business leaders want to hire executives who are strategic, who take a big picture view, who can make long term plans, guide and mentor others in the plan execution, and not get bogged down in details.

-Don’t get me wrong – I’m all in favor of executives having strong strategic capability.
-But when I hear the stories about how people have made a difference to their companies, it is often about this simple skill of tactical problem resolution.
+We’re all in favor of executives having strong strategic capability.
+But when we hear the stories about how people have made a difference to their companies, it is often about this simple skill of tactical problem resolution.
 Getting from point A to point B is often the key to revenue.
 Getting that customer satisfied, moving the product out the door; these are the mundane but critical things that bring in the bucks, and keep the door open at many companies.

 So here is a tip of the hat to tactics – and those who are good at solving problems.
 Thank someone at your company today for helping to keep the cash register ringing.